 Griffin Catalyst is the civic engagement initiative of Citadel founder and CEO Kenneth C. Griffin, encompassing his philanthropic and community impact efforts.
 Tackling the world51ݶ greatest challenges in innovative, action-oriented, and evidence-driven ways, Griffin Catalyst is dedicated to expanding opportunity and improving lives across six areas of focus: Education, Science & Medicine, Upward Mobility, Freedom & Democracy, Enterprise & Innovation, and Communities.
 For more information, visit griffincatalyst.org/

-The post Hidden Picasso portrait discovered beneath important painting from his Blue Period appeared first on The Courtauld.
+The post Hidden Picasso portrait discovered beneath important painting from his Blue Period appeared first on Courtauld.

 ]]>

-The Courtauld Gallery announces major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection /about-us/press-office/press-releases/oskar-reinhart/ Thu, 28 Nov 2024 10:07:44 +0000 /?page_id=137482 The post The Courtauld Gallery announces major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection appeared first on The Courtauld.
+The Courtauld Gallery announces major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection /about-us/press-office/press-releases/oskar-reinhart/ Thu, 28 Nov 2024 10:07:44 +0000 /?page_id=137482 The post The Courtauld Gallery announces major exhibition of Impressionist and Post-Impressionist masterpieces from the Oskar Reinhart Collection appeared first on Courtauld.

 ]]>